My blog set up is nicely tuned. It could be better.

 Sadly Word is disappointing on OS X. I paid for my MacBook copy of Word through my $165 Office 365 subscription.
 I originally signed up from a Windows 8 PC, but the licence transfers to the Mac.

 In fact I can use Microsoft Office on up to five devices.
-It’s also on my phone and until recently I had a Windows version running the Mac as well as the OS X version.
+Office is also on my phone and until recently I had a Windows version running the Mac as well as the OS X version.

 Depending on how you look at these things, Word is either a powerful, full-featured, professional document creation tool or it is bloated and clumsy.
 Actually it manages to be both.
 There are tools like Track Changes which I deeply loath, but sometimes I work with a client who insists I use the feature.
 Well, maybe not if I see Track Changes coming first.